GATEOverflow/q2a-topusers-per-month/README.rst

 Features
 --------
 - displays a widget that holds the best users of the current month regarding their stored userpoints
-- provides a page for showing best users of previous months
+- provides a page for showing best users of previous months, access-URL ``your-q2a-installation.com/bestusers``
-- for this the plugin creates a table "qa_userscores" in your database
+- the plugin creates a table "qa_userscores" in your database to store monthly userpoints
-- you need to setup a cronjob for file "cronjob.php" that is called the first day of each month, so it can store the monthly userscores
+- you need to setup a cronjob for file "cronjob.php" that is called the first day of each month, so that monthly userscores get stored

 ------------
 Installation